-Mandatory orientation for the RN and LPN to RN students admitted into program for the spring 2018 semester is scheduled on November 30 and December 1st, 2017.
+Mandatory orientation for the RN and LPN to RN students admitted into program for the Fall 2018 semester is scheduled for Thursday July 19, 2018.
 This is an all-day event.

 Next, complete the Nursing Application Form.
 Below, you will find details on basic requirements and documents you need to complete a successful application.

 Math requirement is met by one of the following:

 - Test into college level math determined by MVCC placement test

 - ACT score in Math of 20 or higher OR SAT score of 520 or higher